 We rely on CPR/First Aid Instructors to help our volunteer meet the Troop Leader requirements of an adult volunteer trained in CPR/First Aid for adults and pediatrics and AED.
 To become an approved instructor or vendor, please submit the Vendor Request Form below.
 Please note, the approval process can take 4 to 6 weeks.

 Click here to submit your credentials.

 Successful communities are a group of adults working together with a local presence.
 Community team roles provide the guidance and support to each troop leader and parents in their local area.
 Girl Scouts of Citrus hosts twenty-six local communities in our six-county area.
 Each Team leader is trained and supported by Girl Scouts of Citrus staff.
 Trainings for each Community role are assigned through our gsLearn platform.
 Annually Community Team Leaders attend Community Team Conference for volunteer development, deep dives into volunteer roles and more.

-Community Team Leaders are integral to the management and growth of a local community.
-Work with your Community Champion and Relationship Manager (Staff) or your community team leader to be a part of the team.
+Community Team Leaders are integral to the management and growth of a local community and work with a Volunteer Staff Representative.